-a) When applicable, the Authority shall, in consultation with OGS, consider the specifications of New York State Business Enterprises in developing Solicitations for the purchase of Commodities and shall utilize stock item specification forms prepared by OGS.

-b) With the cooperation of the Commissioner of Economic Development and through cooperative efforts with Contractors, the Authority shall notify New York State Business Enterprises of opportunities to participate as subcontractors and suppliers on Procurement Contracts with a value estimated to be equal or greater than one million dollars (\$1,000,000) and the Authority shall promulgate procedures which will assure compliance by Contractors with such notification as a condition of awarding Procurement Contracts.

-c) Contractors shall, as supplementary materials to their Bids, document their efforts to encourage the participation of New York State Business Enterprises as suppliers and subcontractors on Procurement Contracts equal to or greater than one million dollars (\$1,000,000) and attest to compliance with the Federal Equal Employment Opportunity Act of 1972 (P.L.
+- a) When applicable, the Authority shall, in consultation with OGS, consider the specifications of New York State Business Enterprises in developing Solicitations for the purchase of Commodities and shall utilize stock item specification forms prepared by OGS. - b) With the cooperation of the President and CEO of Empire State Development and through cooperative efforts with Contractors, the Authority shall notify New York State Business Enterprises of opportunities to participate as subcontractors and suppliers on Procurement Contracts with a value estimated to be equal or greater than one million dollars (\$1,000,000) and the Authority shall promulgate procedures which will assure compliance by Contractors with such notification as a condition of awarding Procurement Contracts. - c) Contractors shall, as supplementary materials to their Bids, document their efforts to encourage the participation of New York State Business Enterprises as suppliers and subcontractors on Procurement Contracts equal to or greater than one million dollars (\$1,000,000) and attest to compliance with the Federal Equal Employment Opportunity Act of 1972 (P.L.
 92-261), as amended.

-d) The Authority, with the cooperation of the Commissioner of Economic Development and through cooperative efforts with Contractors, shall provide for the notification of New York State Residents of employment opportunities arising out of Procurement Contracts with a value estimated to be equal to or greater than one million dollars (\$1,000,000) and shall require Contractors to submit post-award compliance reports documenting their efforts to provide such notification through listing any such positions with the community services division of the Department of Labor, or providing for such notification in such manner as is consistent with existing collective bargaining contracts or agreements.

-- e) The Authority shall include in all Solicitations a statement that: - (i) Information concerning the availability of New York State subcontractors and suppliers is available from the New York State Department of Economic Development, including the directory of certified M/WBEs. - (ii) Notifies potential Bidders located in foreign countries that the Authority may assign or otherwise transfer offset credits created by a Procurement Contract to third parties located in New York State. - (iii) Informs potential Bidders that it is the policy of New York State to encourage the use of New York State subcontractors and suppliers, and to promote the participation of M/WBEs and SDVs, where possible, in the Procurement of Commodities and Services;

-f) The Authority shall notify the Commissioner of Economic Development of the award of a Procurement Contract for the purchase of Commodities or Services from a foreign business enterprise in an amount equal to or greater than one million dollars simultaneously with notifying the successful Bidder therefor.
+- d) The Authority, with the cooperation of the President and CEO of Empire State Development and through cooperative efforts with Contractors, shall provide for the notification of New York State Residents of employment opportunities arising out of Procurement Contracts with a value estimated to be equal to or greater than one million dollars (\$1,000,000) and shall require Contractors to submit post-award compliance reports documenting their efforts to provide such notification through listing any such positions with the community services division of the Department of Labor, or providing for such notification in such manner as is consistent with existing collective bargaining contracts or agreements. - e) The Authority shall include in all Solicitations a statement that: - (i) Information concerning the availability of New York State contractors and suppliers is available from Empire State Development, including the directory of certified MWBEs. - (ii) Information concerning the availability of New York State contractors and suppliers is available from the New York State Office of Governmental Services, including the directory of New York State Certified SDVOBs. - (iii) Notifies potential Bidders located in foreign countries that the Authority may assign or otherwise transfer offset credits created by a Procurement Contract to third parties located in New York State. - (iv) Informs potential Bidders that it is the policy of New York State to encourage the use of New York State subcontractors and suppliers, and to promote the participation of MWBEs and SDVOBs, where possible, in the Procurement of Commodities and Services. - f) The Authority shall notify the President and CEO of Empire State Development of the award of a Procurement Contract for the purchase of Commodities or Services from a foreign business enterprise in an amount equal to or greater than one million dollars (\$1,000,000) simultaneously with notifying the successful Bidder therefor.

-2.4.4.
-Piggybacking
+2.4.4 Piggybacking